obalunenko/shipping-pack-optimizer/README.md

 The application can be configured using the following environment variables:

-    -`shipping-pack-optimizer_CONFIG_PATH` - path to the configuration file.
+    -`SHIPPING_PACK_OPTIMIZER_CONFIG_PATH` - path to the configuration file.
 Default value is empty.

-If the `shipping-pack-optimizer_CONFIG_PATH` environment variable is not set, the application will use default configuration values.
+If the `SHIPPING_PACK_OPTIMIZER_CONFIG_PATH` environment variable is not set, the application will use default configuration values.

 The configuration file is a JSON file with the following structure: